Segmenting Action-Value Functions Over Time-Scales in SARSA via TD($\Delta$): Introduction

-The primary contributions of this paper are as follows: (i) We expand TD($\Delta$) to SARSA($\Delta$) by partitioning the action-value function Q(s,a) into delta components over several time scales. (ii) The suggested SARSA($\Delta$) algorithm enhances learning efficiency and stability by independently learning components for various discount factors and integrating them to represent the complete action-value function. (iii) Both theoretical and empirical evaluations have shown that this multi-scale breakdown has a number of benefits, particularly in environments where there are long-horizon rewards.
+Recent research on value decomposition\cite{romoff2019separating} has demonstrated potential for state-value functions; however, it identifies three significant shortcomings that this work aims to address: (i) Action-Value Formulation: No current method effectively decomposes Q(s, a) while maintaining on-policy guarantees.
+This study extends TD($\Delta$) to SARSA($\Delta$) by decomposing the action-value function Q(s,a) into delta components across multiple time scales. (ii) Theoretical Foundations: Current analyses do not address the bias-variance trade-off concerning action values. (iii) The proposed SARSA($\Delta$) algorithm improves learning efficiency and stability through the independent learning of components corresponding to different discount factors, which are subsequently integrated to form the comprehensive action-value function. (iv) Both theoretical and empirical evaluations have shown that this multi-scale breakdown has a number of benefits, particularly in environments where there are long-horizon rewards, as demonstrated in Table \ref{Features-table}.

-The subsequent sections of the paper are structured as follows: Section \ref{relatedwork} contains a discussion of related works.
-Section \ref{Background} presents the necessary background information.
-Sections \ref{method} and \ref{TA} illustrate the principles of SARSA($\Delta$) and theoretical analysis, respectively.
-Section \ref{experiment} presents a comprehensive overview of the experiments conducted.
-Ultimately, we provide a conclusion in section \ref{conclusion}.
+The subsequent portions of the paper are organized as follows: Section \ref{relatedwork} presents a discussion on relevant literature.
+Section \ref{Background} provides the essential background information.
+The principles of SARSA($\Delta$) and theoretical analysis are shown in Sections \ref{method} and \ref{TA}, respectively.
+Section \ref{experiment} provides a detailed summary of the experiments performed.
+Ultimately, we present a conclusion in section \ref{conclusion}.